spencerc99/maccy-backup/README.md

 # Maccy Backup
 This project is intended to provide an easy way to automatically back up your [Maccy](https://maccy.app/) database of copy + pastes.
+It produces a CSV of the clipboard data from Maccy and supports regular exporting of this data to view your clipboard history over time.
+You can see a sample CSV export in `example-export.csv`

 # Context
 Maccy is an incredibly useful app that keeps track of recent clipboard history, but by default it keeps the last 200 entries.
 You can raise this limit arbitrarily high because it is open-source (❤️), but you probably don't want to surface all of these when searching in your daily use of Maccy given how noisy the data is.
 Most copy and paste data naturally should be ephemeral and the beauty of Maccy is giving you access and control over the recent entries.